Owning a Yacht: An expensive hobby

 By following the tips below, you can maximize your income returns on your yacht charter:

-- The size and amenities available in your yacht matter: Is your boat spacious and luxurious enough for people to enjoy cruising the ocean waters in it?
+- A large enough yacht: Is your boat spacious and luxurious enough for people to enjoy cruising the ocean waters in it?
 This is an absolute must.

-- Speed of Boat: Your yacht should be equipped with powerful diesel motors and engines for superior performance.
+- A fast boat: Your yacht should be equipped with powerful diesel motors and engines for superior performance.

-- Destinations Covered: Does your yacht travel to all those glamorous, picturesque places that people dream of?
+- Moor your yacht in a popular place: Does your yacht travel to all those glamorous, picturesque places that people dream of?
 It should, in order to make profits.

 Moor Your Yacht in a Touristic Destination